kuzeyfate/discord-js-message-logger/README.md

-# Discord Message Logger
+# Discord.js Message Logger

-A Discord bot that logs messages locally from specified channels using a slash command, with an option to filter by user.
+A powerful Discord bot that logs messages from specified channels, with options to filter by user and generate both JSON and HTML logs.

 ## Features

 - Log messages from any channel using a slash command
 - Optional user filtering
-- Export messages to JSON
+- Export messages to JSON format
-- Generate HTML with Discord-style markdown formatting
+- Generate HTML logs with Discord-style markdown formatting
 - Support for Discord markdown (bold, italic, underline, strikethrough, code blocks)
+- Timezone-aware logging with configurable timezone
+- Attachment downloading and linking in HTML logs
+- Customizable via TOML configuration file

 ## Prerequisites

 - Node.js (v14 or higher)
 - Discord Bot Token
-- Discord Server (Guild) ID
+- Discord Server (Guild) with necessary permissions

 ## Installation